shawncal/ELL/docker/README.txt

 # RUNNING DOCKER IMAGES - ADVANCED
 ###################################

-# If you want to run the ELL commands yourself, you may boot up an ell-base container
+# If you want to run the ELL commands yourself, you may boot up an "ell" container
 # with the command:
-docker run --rm -it ell-base
+docker run --rm -it "ell"